brvier/KhtBMA/README.md

 KhtBMA
 ======

-An unofficial battle.net authenticator for n9 and n950 Meego Devices
+An unofficial battle.net authenticator for n9 and n950 Meego Devices.
+Permit to use a 'SecureID' with Blizzard Games Diablo and World of Warcraft

 ScreenShots
 -----------